Broadway's Nick Cordero wakes up from coma after amputation

 Broadway star Nick Cordero, who has been battling COVID-19 for more than a month, has emerged from a medically induced coma, according to his wife, Amanda Kloots.

-"I can't express how happy I am today," Kloots told "Good Morning America" in an exclusive interview.
+"I can't express how happy I am today," Kloots told ABC News' Michael Strahan in an interview that aired Wednesday on "Good Morning America."
 "The news is that he is officially awake!"

 Cordero, 41, who has starred in various Broadway hits, including "Waitress" and "Bullets Over Broadway," has been sedated in the intensive care unit of Cedars-Sinai hospital in Los Angeles since April 1.

 "They always end it with, 'We just need that mental status.
-We need to wake him up - we need to wake him up," Kloots said.
-"And it's just been this heaviness that's kind of held over us for this time.
-And to get the news today that he is you know, the doctor said, 'I think we can officially say he is awake.'
-And I mean, that was just the best news you could hear."
+We need to wake him up - we need to wake him up," Kloots said of her conversations with her husband's doctors.
+"And it's just been this heaviness that's kind of held over us for this time."

+"And to get the news today ... the doctor said, 'I think we can officially say he is awake,' and I mean, that was just the best news you could hear," she said.

 For the past few weeks, Kloots has provided daily updates on Cordero's status, encouraging her Instagram followers to share footage of themselves dancing to his song "Live Your Life" using the hashtag #WakeUpNick.